 Address: Makapuu Ave and 18th Ave, Honolulu, HI 96815

 Diamond Head is one of the most well-known vistas of Hawaii.
-It’s often the first glimpse of Oahu as you land at the Honolulu International Airport.
+It’s often the first glimpse of Oahu you’ll see from your airplane window as you land at the Honolulu International Airport.
 But did you know you can hike to the top of it?

-The park is open daily from 6:00 a.m. to 4:00 pm.
+The park is open daily.
 Due to the hike’s popularity, reservations must be made in advance online with the Hawaii Department of Land and Natural Resources.
-Admission is just $5 per person and $10 per vehicle if you plan to park, making it one of the best cheap things to do in Honolulu.
+Exploring Diamond Head is one of my favorite things to do in Honolulu.